 Innovation management software is the key to managing innovation from end to end.
 You want to record, track, and manage everything from strategic planning to problem and solution definition to ideation, prototyping, testing, and deployment.
 The right innovation management software will empower you to do this while maintaining the records and data you need to measure the results of innovation and identify lessons learned.

 IdeaScale offers an innovation management software solution that enables organizations of all kinds to customize and configure their own innovation community and to manage each and every step of process innovation.
-We encourage you to get the Innovation Starter Kit and begin putting your great ideas into action!
+We encourage you to get a demo and begin putting your great ideas into action!